Chippewa County Demographics

 A map of Chippewa County's Population by Race

-Chippewa County is the 24th most populous county of the 72 counties in Wisconsin.
+Chippewa County is ranked the 24th most populous county in Wisconsin, out of 72 counties.
+Chippewa County was ranked the 24th most populous county in the 2020 Census.

 Chippewa County's White Population